-Include any clubs, sports, or groups in which you have participated for a period of time that you would be confident in leading such groups, teams, or organizations at the school to which you are applying.
-This will help market your ability to be involved outside of the classroom.
+- 6 You can include information that fit within these headings: - Related Experience: Coach, Tutor, Camp Counselor, Teacher's Assistant, Sunday School Teacher, and similar titles.
+Include any experience with children, education, and the community. - Community Activities & Leadership: Do not include high school information in this section after earning sophomore status, except in certain circumstances. - Extracurricular Activities: Include any clubs, sports, or groups in which you have participated for a period of time where you would be confident in leading such groups, teams, or organizations at the school to which you are applying.
+This will help market your ability to be involved outside of the classroom. - Technology skills: Include educational software and any technology used with lesson plans.